INTERNATIONAL HISTORY

 3

-The course provides students with basic-level knowledge in History of International Relations, with an emphasis on the events, processes, actors, concepts, and methods of inquiry pertaining to to 20th and 21st centuries.
-To the extent that it conveys a set of notions, it contributes to providing students with a secure knowledge of the themes of the history of international relations.
+The course provides students with basic-level knowledge in History of International Relations, with an emphasis on the events, processes, actors, concepts, and methods of inquiry pertaining to the second half of the 20th century.
+To the extent that it conveys a set of notions, it contributes to provide students with a secure knowledge of the themes of the history of international relations.
 By putting an emphasis on the historical method of inquiry, the course provides students with the capacity to autonomously analyze events and processes in the international realm, and to develop original and well-founded interpretations about them, beyond the specific object of the course itself.
 With its attention to the definition of the concepts under consideration, the course provides students with the possibility to become confident with their communication skills in reference to the history of international relations.
+In general, it contributes to fullfil LCSL's requirements in History.

 At the end of the course, students should have acquired:

-a) a confident knowledge of the main events, actors, and processes pertaining to the history of international relations in the 20th and 21st centuries;
+a) a confident knowledge of the main events, actors, and processes pertaining to the history of international relations, with an emphasis on the second half of the 20th century;

 b) a basic knowledge of the main methods of historical investigation;